 Background: This article was published in Das Reich on 8 April 1945, one of the last of Joseph Goebbels’s lead articles.
 The war situation was desperate and Goebbels had nothing new or promising to say.
-He repeated familiar arguments, and even discussed admitted that significant numbers of Germans were losing hope, something he had rarely done before.
+He repeated familiar arguments and admitted that significant numbers of Germans were losing hope, something he had rarely done before.
 His argument is that the Allies are in as bad a shape as Germany, also at the end of their resources, and if Germany can just hold out a little longer the enemy will collapse.

 The source: “Kämpfer für das ewige Reich ,” Das Reich,8 April 1945.

 Under the fury of the enemy offensives that have been pressing down on our fronts to the west, east, and south for months, as well as the almost unceasing bombing of our German cities and provinces, some hearts are beginning to shake and tremble.
 Rarely in history has a brave people struggling for its life faced such terrible tests as the German people have in this war.
 The misery that results for us all, the never-ending chain of sorrows, fears, and spiritual torture does not need to be described in detail.
-We know them all too well, and we are too proud to appeal to the world’s pity.
-We are bearing a heavy fate because we are fighting for a good cause, and are called to bravely endure the battle to achieve greatness.
+We know them all too well and we are too proud to appeal to the world’s pity.
+We are bearing a heavy fate because we are fighting for a good cause and are called to bravely endure the battle to achieve greatness.
 This faith is the sure foundation that remains to us in the midst of this inferno of self destruction under which all humanity moans and weeps.
 That is why we cling so strongly to it, for if we lost it we ourselves would also be lost.

 It may be a consolation for experienced hearts to know that this sorrow will end, as do all of earth’s sorrows.
 The question is how that end will come.
 A happy outcome for us depends wholly and exclusively on ourselves.
 We must earn it.
 Just as we have done again and again in such admirable ways in the earlier stages of this terrible war, our goal must be not to lack those proven virtues of war in the final phase of this gigantic battle between peoples.
 The darkest hour is the one before sunrise.
 The stars that lent their soft light have already set, and the deepest darkness precedes the dawn.
 No one needs to fear that it will forget to come.
 The dark veil of night will suddenly fall and the sun will rise in the blood-red sky.
 As it is in nature, so to it is in the lives of peoples and nations, particularly during war, which is the most terrible natural event among peoples and nations.
 Have confidence and wait until that hour comes!